 Kiara Ellis is the Community Engagement & Education Manager at the Masonic Cancer Center, University of Minnesota.
 She completed her Bachelor’s degree in Family Social Science and a Masters in Social Work: Community Practice at the University of Minnesota.
 She held previous positions coordinating grants at the University of Minnesota and HealthPartners focused on creating support services that lessen the burden of cancer and diabetes on diverse populations.

 Her passions lie in serving as a change agent for the community and impacting systemic change that will further cancer health equity in the state.

-Kiara is excited to join the board to help address community lung cancer education and needs.
+Kiara is excited to join the ABOH board of directors to help address community lung cancer education and needs.
 As cancer has burdened many members of her family and friends, she looks forward to serving an organization that is making a difference!

 Emily has a passion for improving outcomes for lung cancer patients – and she’s fortunate enough to live that passion every day in her professional role at Medtronic as Vice President and General Manager of Lung Health.

 Emily’s diverse roles over 14 years in the medical device industry – including sales, management, program and market development, strategic account management, and most recently building the marketing organization for the Medtronic Lung Health business – has given her a unique perspective of healthcare and the role each of us play in advancing patient care.
 Emily puts that perspective to good use not only in her “day job” but also as a leader of the Medtronic Women’s Network where she manages a team focused on the professional development of Medtronic women around the globe.